-But to provide an all-rounded view on expat family life in Bangalore, I spoke to a handful of Mums who have moved here from various corners of the globe and asked them each these three questions:
+But is living abroad right for you?
+And is Banglore a good choice?
+To provide an all-rounded view on expat family life in Bangalore, I spoke to a handful of Mums who have moved here from various corners of the globe and asked them each these three questions:

 1. What do you love about living in Bangalore?